VLA-Reasoner: Empowering Vision-Language-Action Models with Reasoning via Online Monte Carlo Tree Search: Related Work

 \textbf{Monte Carlo Tree Search.} Monte-Carlo Tree Search (MCTS) is a popular Markov Decision Process (MDP) planning algorithm to explore complex action decision space \cite{swiechowski2023monte,pitanov2023monte}.
 MCTS especially serves as a reasoning augment mechanism in deep learning from agent learning in game decision \cite{schrittwieser2020mastering, perez2014knowledge} and Large Language Model (LLM) optimization \cite{yao2024mulberry,snell2024scaling}.
 The Tree Search algorithm performs strong self-guided reasoning ability to solve long and difficult problems, therefore, it plays a heuristic role in our method.
 MCTS has been adapted in robot control and planning \cite{vagadia2024phyplan, DecMCTSDecentralizedPlanning, leisiazar2023mcts}.
 Prior work mainly targets path planning on discrete graphs (e.g., go), which differs fundamentally from model-driven robotic manipulation with VLAs.
 In deployment, VLAs should reason over multi-modal observations and contact-rich, non-stationary dynamics, which makes vanilla MCTS difficult to run online.
 We therefore adapt MCTS for robotic manipulation by leveraging efficient simulated interactions, rather than using it directly.

 \textbf{Model-based Planning.} Classical model-based planning simulates a dynamics model forward and selects the action sequence with the lowest cost (or highest reward).
 Trajectory-optimization and MPC variants have been widely used in robotics with analytic or calibrated models \cite{tassa2012synthesis,williams2017information}.
-With learned dynamics, “world models” replace physics engines and enable planning directly from images—e.g., latent-space video models and visual-foresight methods that predict future frames for goal-conditioned manipulation \cite{ha2018RecurrentWorldModels,hafner2019dream}.
-More recently, sequence models plan by proposing and scoring full trajectories (e.g., Trajectory Transformer, Diffuser) \cite{janner2021trust,janner2022planning}.
+With learned dynamics, ``world models'' replace physics engines and enable planning directly from images—e.g., latent-space video models and visual-foresight methods that predict future frames for goal-conditioned manipulation \cite{ha2018RecurrentWorldModels,hafner2019dream}.
+More recently, sequence models plan by proposing and scoring full trajectories \cite{janner2021trust,janner2022planning}.
 Our setting departs from these in two key aspects.
-First, we attach planning at test time to a pretrained VLA: the VLA’s one-step prediction serves as the root, and a learned world model is used solely for online look-ahead rather than policy training.
-Second, instead of continuous trajectory optimization, we adopt discrete tree search guided by a data-driven action prior and dense visual rewards, thereby avoiding hand-tuned costs and task-specific heuristics.
+First, we attach planning at test time to a pretrained VLA: the VLA's one-step prediction serves as the root, and a learned world model is used solely for online look-ahead rather than policy training.
+Second, instead of continuous trajectory optimization, we adopt discrete tree search guided by a data-driven action prior and dense visual value estimates, thereby avoiding hand-tuned costs and task-specific heuristics.